 - Promotional offers and deals.
 Some no annual/monthly fee credit cards come with promotional offers, frequent flyer programmes and other perks that you’d regularly have to pay a yearly fee to access.

-As there are many types of zero annual/monthly fee cards on the market, it’s important to consider your financial situation and how you intend to use the card.
+As there are many types of zero annual or monthly fee cards on the market, it’s important to consider your financial situation and how you intend to use the card.
 Make sure to consider not only the conditions of the fee, but also the other features, benefits and costs of the card before you apply.

 More guides on Finder